-We have seen that the inelastic demand by asset managers lowers the cost of capital for firms that are part of their benchmark.
-This creates a subsidy that could alter investment, merger, and IPO decisions.
-While there is empirical evidence that speaks to some of the model's predictions, there are others that have yet to be tested.
+We have seen that for firms that are part of a benchmark, the inelastic demand for their shares by asset managers lowers their cost of capital for investments, mergers, and IPO decisions.
+We have specific cross-sectional predictions for the size of this effect.
+While there is empirical evidence that speaks to some of these predictions, there are others that have yet to be tested.
 One obvious direction for future work would be to fill in these gaps.

 For instance, there are many claims by practitioners (e.g. McKinsey on Finance, 2004) that a strong motive for undertaking an IPO is to become part of a benchmark.
 We believe no one has tested this hypothesis.
 Despite the practitioner attention, this implication is not part of the very long list of commonly cited reasons by economists that are usually considered.
-As Celikyurt, Sevilir, and Shivdasani (2010) observe, "in theory, an IPO creates liquidity for the firm's shares, provides an infusion of capital to fund growth, allows insiders to cash out, provides cheaper and ongoing access to capital, facilitates the sale of the company, gives founders the ability to diversify their risk, allows venture capitalists and other early stage investors to exit their investment, and increases the transparency of the firm by subjecting it to capital market discipline."
+For example, Celikyurt, Sevilir, and Shivdasani (2010) observe, "in theory, an IPO creates liquidity for the firm's shares, provides an infusion of capital to fund growth, allows insiders to cash out, provides cheaper and ongoing access to capital, facilitates the sale of the company, gives founders the ability to diversify their risk, allows venture capitalists and other early stage investors to exit their investment, and increases the transparency of the firm by subjecting it to capital market discipline."
 So there would be some novelty value to confirming the model prediction.

-More importantly, international differences create variation that would make it possible to cleanly uncover the effect that is predicted.
+More importantly, international differences create variation in IPO incentives that would make it possible to cleanly uncover the predicted effect.
 Specifically, not only do different exchanges have different requirements about how many shares have to be floated, but the relevance of benchmarks also varies across markets.
-So the ease of qualifying for a public listing is not hard-wired to match the size of the subsidy implied by our theory.
+So, the ease of qualifying for a public listing across markets will differ from the size of the subsidy implied by our theory.
+This should make it feasible to test the theory.

 Our model also predicts that the index effect is larger for firms with riskier cash flows.
-This can be seen from equation (7), where, even controlling for the stock price before the inclusion, the index effect is increasing in σ_y^2 .
+This can be seen from equation (7), where the index effect is increasing in σ_y^2 , even after controlling for the stock price before the inclusion.
 The literature so far has focused on estimating the average index effect.
-It would be interesting to see if the index effect varies with firms' risk characteristics, though finding a suitable empirical analog to cash flow volatility would be tricky.
+It would be interesting to see if the index effect varies with firms' risk characteristics, though finding a suitable empirical analog to cash-flow volatility would be tricky.